Parliamentary.ai

 Overview

-This bill introduces a new civil penalty for littering from vehicles in England and requires local authorities to publicly disclose details of their litter collection contracts.
+This bill introduces a fixed penalty for littering from vehicles in England and requires local authorities to publicly disclose details of their litter collection contracts.

 Description